How to Join Granny Squares: 7 Beginner Tips

 CH (chain), SC (single crochet), SL ST (slip stitch), FO (fasten off), RS (right side), WS (wrong side), SP (space), ST (stitch), BLO (back loop only), FLO (front loop only)

-The way you approach how to join granny squares can completely transform the look and feel of your finished project.
-A whip stitch creates a visible, textured seam that adds a handmade charm to blankets and pillows.
-A mattress stitch produces a nearly invisible seam that makes the squares appear to flow seamlessly into one another.
-A single crochet join adds a decorative ridge between squares that works beautifully as a design feature.
-And the join-as-you-go method eliminates the tedious seaming step entirely by connecting squares as you crochet them.
+How you join your squares can completely change the look and feel of a finished project.
+A whip stitch gives a visible, textured seam with handmade charm; a mattress stitch is nearly invisible so the squares seem to flow into one another; a single crochet join adds a decorative ridge as a design feature; and join-as-you-go skips seaming entirely by connecting squares as you crochet them.

-Each method for how to join granny squares has its own strengths, and the best choice depends on several factors: your experience level, the type of project you are making, the visual effect you want to achieve, and how much time you are willing to invest in the finishing process.
-If you are new to learning how to join granny squares, the whip stitch and slip stitch methods are the easiest to learn and produce reliable results.
-As you gain confidence, you can explore more advanced techniques like the mattress stitch and continuous join methods that deliver a cleaner, more professional finish.
-For foundational techniques, our granny square tutorial covers everything you need to know about making the squares themselves.
+Each method has its own strengths, and the best choice depends on your experience, the project, the look you want, and how much finishing time you’ll invest.
+New to joining?
+The whip stitch and slip stitch are easiest and very reliable.
+As you gain confidence, the mattress stitch and continuous joins give a cleaner, more professional finish.
+For making the squares themselves, our granny square tutorial covers the basics.

-Understanding these joining techniques also opens up creative possibilities.
-You can use contrasting colors for visible seams to create a patchwork effect, or match your seaming yarn to the square colors for a subtle, cohesive look.
-Some crocheters even use different joining methods within the same project — for example, an invisible seam on the main blanket panels with a decorative ridge around the border.
-The possibilities are endless once you master the fundamentals of how to join granny squares.
+These techniques open up creative options, too.
+Use contrasting yarn for visible seams to get a patchwork effect, or match the square colors for a subtle, cohesive look.
+Some crocheters even mix methods in one project, an invisible seam across the panels with a decorative ridge around the border.

 The 5 Best Methods for Joining Granny Squares

-The whip stitch is the most beginner-friendly method for how to join granny squares, and it is the technique most crocheters learn first.
-You hold two squares with their right sides facing each other, then use a yarn needle and the same yarn you used to crochet the squares to whip stitch through both layers of the outer loops.
-Each stitch wraps over the edge, creating a visible, slightly raised seam on the right side of the work.
+The whip stitch is the most beginner-friendly join, and usually the first one crocheters learn.
+Hold two squares with right sides together, then use a yarn needle and the same yarn to whip stitch through both layers of the outer loops.
+Each stitch wraps over the edge, leaving a slightly raised seam on the right side.

 The whip stitch is ideal for beginners because it is forgiving of minor size differences between squares.
 The visible seam actually hides small discrepancies and gives the finished project a charming, handcrafted quality.
 It works well for blankets, cushions, and tote bags where a decorative seam is acceptable or even desirable.
 For more practice with basic crochet techniques, our how to crochet for beginners guide is a great resource.